Cobenian/raygun/README.md

 ## Usage

 There are three different ways you can use Raygun.
-All three ways may be combined, but you _may_ send the same message multiple times if you do that.
+All three ways may be combined, but you _might_ send the same message multiple times if you do that.

 ### By Plug in Phoenix